RafRomB/imml/docs/auto_tutorials/multil_modal_data_statistics.rst

 If redundancy is high while uniqueness and synergy are low, this may suggest that the dataset could be more appropriately analyzed using classical unimodal modeling.

 ..
-GENERATED FROM PYTHON SOURCE LINES 120-124
+GENERATED FROM PYTHON SOURCE LINES 121-125

 Step 7: Working with more than two modalities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you have more than two modalities, PID statistics are computed pairwise; pid returns a list of dictionaries (one per pair).
+If you have more than two modalities, PID statistics are computed pairwise; ``pid`` returns a list of dictionaries (one per pair).
 For example, adding a third modality yields three pairwise results.

 ..
-GENERATED FROM PYTHON SOURCE LINES 124-128
+GENERATED FROM PYTHON SOURCE LINES 125-129

 .. code-block:: Python